Welcome to the Cumbria branch web page.

 Our ‘vision’ is to engage fully with CIPD members and local businesses in Cumbria, supporting your professional development needs, sharing knowledge and good practice, encouraging continuous learning and development and facilitating networking opportunities across the County.

-As part of our new strategy we would like to hear from you on what you expect from the branch.
-We will be launching our Branch survey in October 2018, that will run until December 2018.
-The information will be analysed and used to formulate the strategy for 2019/2020 event programme.
-Keep watching this page the link will be included in October 2018.
+As part of our new strategy we would like to hear from you on what you expect from the branch during our 2019/2020 programme and therefore would like to ask you to complete our Branch Survey before end of this year (end of December 2018).
+The information you'll provide us with will be analysed and used to formulate the strategy for 2019/2020 event programme.

 Chair, CIPD Cumbria Branch